The Ultimate Hair Coloring Guide

 If you’ve been dying to dye (get it?) your hair but aren’t sure if you want to take the plunge just yet, you can use hair extensions to add a highlight dash or quick shade change to your natural hair.
-Hair extensions are a perfect way of testing the waters beforehand and/or if you see yourself changing your hair look up frequently, hair extensions are awesome to quickly switch out hair colors all without long-term commitment.
+Clip ins are a perfect way of testing the waters beforehand and/or if you see yourself changing your hair look up frequently, hair extensions are awesome to quickly switch out hair colors all without long-term commitment.
 If you change your hair color but don’t like the result, no big deal, simply take them out and try a different color!

 Hair Habits to Keep Your Hair Healthy

 Having and maintaining a healthy hair care routine is essential if you’re color-treating your hair often because processing your hair makes it more prone to damage.
 Not to worry however, once you incorporate these next bunch of tips and tricks into your hair care routine, you’ll be on your way to keeping your hair looking and feeling beautiful!

 A very simple way of preventing further damage to your colored hair, especially if you’re experiencing brittle ends and dryness, is to just shampoo less frequently.
 While we’ve already covered how to wash your hair and how often to do so, a good rule of thumb is 2 to 3 times a week so you don’t strip your hair’s natural oils and dry it out.
 Keeping the natural oils in your hair is key to maintaining healthy hair and nourishing any dry or otherwise damaged ends.
 A great alternative to regular shampooing, especially if you workout, is to dry shampoo and thus keep greasy roots at bay.